Hours & Admissions

 Coats and Bags

 Visitors are encouraged not to bring bags, backpacks or suitcases into the centre; however should you need to, larger items can be left near the front desk.
 Please ask our front-desk staff for details.
-Coat racks are provided in the front entry.
-The Beringia Centre is not responsible for any items left on coat racks or near the front desk.
+A coat closet is provided in the front entry.
+The Beringia Centre is not responsible for any items left in the closet.

 Unattended items left in other areas of the centre may be removed and disposed of due to safety concerns.